oscarsanchezcalle/recipes-test/README.md

 # RecipeManagementUi

-# the front end code is recipe-management-uii.zip
+# The front end code is recipe-management-uii.zip
-# for any reason the angular code was not uploaded correctly to the repository, I decided to upload it manually as a .zip file
+for any reason the angular code was not uploaded correctly to the repository, I decided to upload it manually as a .zip file

 Make sure the backend url is correct in  app/services/recipe.service.ts